SharmilNK/Disaster-Aid-Gaps/README.md

 - The factors that drive or limit aid distribution.
 - The effect of news & media coverage on receiving aid.

+Note: This study uses a curated sample of 19 major humanitarian crises from 2014-2024, selected to demonstrate funding patterns across different disaster types, regions, and income levels.
+This is a convenience sample for exploratory analysis, not a comprehensive dataset.
+It does not represent all global disasters and the patterns identified are illustrative, not definitive.
 ---

 ## Features